May 2, 2023

 How to Begin a Strength Training Program

 Every journey begins with a single step, or in this case, a single rep. It can take some work to know where to begin, and here are some tips to help you decide the best way to build muscle.
+When starting a strength training program, it's important to start slowly with lighter weights and proper technique to prevent injuries and build strength safely.

 First, you must decide how to carry out your strength training.